devblackops/watchmen/README.md

 ## Example Watchmen File
 The example Watchmen file below will execute Pester tests contained inside the **MyAppOVF** module installed on the location machine.
-Upon any failing tests, Watchmen will then execute a number of notifiers such as sending an email, writing to the eventlog, appending to a log file, executing an arbirarty PowerShell script block or script, sending a message to a Slack channel, and send a message to a syslog server.
+Upon any failing tests, Watchmen will then execute a number of notifiers such as sending an email, writing to the eventlog, appending to a log file, executing an arbitrary PowerShell script block or script, sending a message to a Slack channel, and send a message to a syslog server.

 #### myapp.watchmen.ps1
 ```powershell